Polarbear541/mybbatically/readme.txt

 This plugin allows you to automatically update/reinstall MyBB with the touch of a button.
 This plugin automatically downloads, unzips and overwrites your MyBB files and even removes your install lock file ready for upgrading/reinstalling (if you choose to).

 Install Instructions:
-Upload the MyBBatically files to your MyBB install
+Upload the MyBBatically files to your MyBB install:

+files/admin/modules/tools/mybbatically.php to yourforum/admin/modules/tools/mybbatically.php
+files/inc/languages/english/admin/mybbatically.lang.php to yourforum/inc/languages/english/admin/mybbatically.lang.php
+files/inc/plugins/mybbatically.php to yourforum/inc/plugins/mybbatically.php

 Go to ACP > Plugins > Activate MyBBatically
 Then MyBBatically will appear on the sidebar in the Tools section of your ACP.